Inversion fold, Kilve Pill, Somerset, UK

 Large inversion fold on the cliffs at Kilve Pill, Somerset coast.

-Much later on in geological time, the fault becomes reactivated as a reverse fault (steps b + c), which pushes the hanging wall package up into a fold.
-This reversal in structural history is often called inversion and the fold that we see on this cliff is an inversion fold or an inversion structure.
-Inversion at Kilve Pill has taken place during the Tertiary period.
+Much later on in geological time, the fault becomes reactivated as a reverse fault (steps b + c), which pushes the thick hanging wall package up into a fold.
+This reversal in structural history is often called inversion and the fold that we see on this cliff is an inversion fold.
+Inversion here has taken place during the Tertiary period.

 The fold-forming fault is interpreted in solid red and potentially extends higher up through the grassy ledge (dashed red line).
-It is a very ductile looking deformation as a result of the volume of shale involved and there are other faults that can be interpreted in the hanging wall.
-Note also that the limestone beds (light pink) are heavily fractured whereas the dark grey shales are relatively unfractured.
+There are other faults that can be interpreted in the hanging wall.

 Summary of geological history

-The yellow lines in (a) are growth lines within the growth bedding.
-The black arrows represent pulling apart or extension early in the structural history whereas the later black arrows which face each other represent the compressive inversion stage.
+The yellow lines in (a) are growth lines showing how the beds thicken towards the fault.
+The black arrows represent extension early in the structural history whereas the later black arrows which face each other represent the inversion stage.
 This pushes the growth strata up into a fold with a steep forelimb and more gentle backlimb.
-The thickening of fault core (step c) is a key feature of this type of fault propagation fold, as growth strata (yellow) are involved.

 Various steps in creation of inversion structures - modified from some work by…